MakeSchool-Tutorials/Tip-Calculator-Swift4/P1-Design-Breakdown/content.md

 > [info]
 **What is UIKit?**
 >
 `UIKit` is a framework that provides pre-built objects and functionality that you can use to build iOS apps.
-This includes a lot of under-the-hood functionality (handling your app's lifecycle and resource management) as well as commonly used UI components (buttons and labels.)
+This includes a lot of under-the-hood functionality (handling your app's lifecycle and resource management) as well as commonly used UI components (buttons and labels).

 <!-- break -->